jpongsin/mini_timeline_scroll_gtk/README.md

 * Homebrew

 #### Instructions:
-If running from the executive
+If running from the executable
 1. Open timeline_scroll_Qt
 2. Open the video